SAP-samples/teched2025-AI162/exercises/ex7/README.md

 ## Step 3 - Test your workflow

-1. Once the design is done, click on save on the bottom right corner of the screen.
+1. Once the design is done, click on save in the bottom right corner of the screen.
 <br>![](/exercises/ex7/images/ex7_3_1.png)

 3. Then click on ***Activate*** in the upper right corner.
 <br>![](/exercises/ex7/images/ex7_3_2.png)

-5. Now click on ***Excute*** to process a document with your workflow***.
+5. Now click on ***Execute*** to process a document with your workflow***.

 6. Select one the sample files, e.g. the Bill of Lading one.
 <br>![](/exercises/ex7/images/ex7_3_4.png)